 We always turned left at the river to get home, and it made my dad giddy every time.
+My dad, flying us home over the jungles of Indonesia.
+Weightless in the air, bumping along to the persistent hum of the engine.

-“Leeefffffffffffffffft tuuuuuuuurrn!” he’d holler, tipping the Cessna tail dragger suddenly, a smooth pirouette on the tiptoe of the wing, and I’d hang suspended to my side, caught in the 5-point harness and white-knuckling whatever I could find while I looked at the jungle below us.
+“Leeefffffffffffffffft tuuuuuuuurrn!” he’d holler, tipping the little Cessna tail dragger airplane suddenly, a smooth pirouette on the tiptoe of the wing, and I’d hang suspended to my side, caught in the 5-point harness and white-knuckling whatever I could find while I looked at the jungle below us.

 My dad would turn to me then and grin his Cheshire-cat grin, watching me with exhilaration shining in his eyes.
 “Leeeffffffffft tuuurrn at the river!” he’d holler again.
 And I’d stare back in dead panic.